 4) Consider the ease of use

 Your teammates and you will use this photo management app on a daily basis.
 So make sure your software is user friendly and intuitive.
 Even when you’re using it for the first time, still you should find all the functionality easy to go.

 Also look whether your app integrates with other programs that you’re regularly using in your working life.
 For example, most photographers will appreciate the integration with Adobe CC products.
-You might also find useful integrations with social media, G Suite, or Slack.
+You might also find useful integrations with social media, Google Workspace, or Slack.

 The idea is that your photo organizing software will fit your workflow very easily and run like clockwork.
 How about checking the availability of mobile versions?
 Lots of photographers work on-the-go, and it’ll be nice if you could check the latest edited version while in traffic.

 Lastly, an in-built photo editor will also be a big advantage.
 It doesn’t have to be very professional.
 But sometimes, you need to make minor changes here and now like add to the brightness, resize or crop the image.

 As a photographer, you’ll be sharing your images all the time.
 And it’ll be nice to be able to do it right from your photo organizing software.
 The best part is that most of the software allows you to distribute your photos, usually by using private links.

 Sometimes, you also need to share your portfolio.
 And it’s good if the software allows you to do it safely and in a presentable way.
 Look for those apps that let you create slideshows and albums and then share them with your potential clients.